interchainio/images/README.md

 - Add any additional files needed into the folder
 - Push the changes to GitHub master

-CircleCI will deploy the built image to the `interchainio/<folder>` repository,
+CircleCI will deploy the built image to the `interchainio/<folder>` repository.